tifandotme/puri/README.md

 For a working demo, visit [puri.systems](https://puri.systems) or [puri-systems.web.app](https://puri-systems.web.app)

-> I submitted this app as a final year project of my Bachelor thesis.
+> This app is a final year project of my Bachelor thesis.

 ## Run Locally